Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces: Conclusions

-In conclusion, we revealed the existence of virtual polarization states of a metasurface stack by analyzing the reflection paths of its internal modal interaction.
-Analogously to Feynman paths, they represent all possible paths light can take during propagation through the stack and allow for the formulation of an interaction picture.
+In conclusion, we revealed the existence of virtual polarization states of a metasurface stack by analyzing the reflection paths of its internal modal interactions.
+Our approach was motivated by the treatment of electron scattering in mesoscopic electron transport using a multiport formalism.
+This concept is mathematically equivalent to the scattering matrix formalism we employed.
+Based on this conceptual overlapp we could adopt the analogy of Feynman paths and electron scattering paths to the scattering problem in stacked metasurfaces.

 In this work we applied a geometric expansion to the S-matrix of an anisotropic patch-wire metasurface stack under the necessary condition of the FMA.
 We demonstrated that its transmission could be separated into a leading transmissive term and a series of interferometric terms, representing the reflection paths of the stack.
 By truncating the series and analyzing its constituent coefficients, we revealed the properties of paths of different order as well as their influence on the overall response.